 The play in question is Cole Escola’s “Oh, Mary!,” a madcap comedy about the life of Mary Todd Lincoln, Abraham Lincoln’s beleaguered wife, in the days leading up to her husband’s assassination in 1865.
 This version of Mary Todd, played masterfully by Escola, is an alcoholic diva, prone to rages, who longs to return to her past life as a cabaret star.
 Escola, who started their career as a cabaret performer in New York, is a force of nature, channeling their years of experience onstage into their first Broadway production.
 Originally scheduled for a six-week off-Broadway run that started in February, Escola’s play quickly became a crowd favorite, transferring to the Broadway stage this summer.

 “Oh, Mary” is a decidedly ahistorical play, as if a U.S. history textbook was sent through a paper shredder and then carefully reconstructed by Carol Burnett, Pee-wee Herman and the stars of “RuPaul’s Drag Race.”
-Mary, decked out in curls and a massive hoop skirt, has no interest in her husband’s work and doesn’t even seem to grasp that there’s a war going on — when Abraham (the wonderfully expressive Conrad Ricamora) reminds her the country is at war with South, she replies, “the south of what?!”
+Mary, decked out in curls and a massive hoop skirt, has no interest in her husband’s work and doesn’t even seem to grasp that there’s a war going on — when Abraham (the wonderfully expressive Conrad Ricamora) reminds her the country is at war with the South, she replies, “the South of what?!”
 Mary wants nothing more than to return to the stage, but her husband refuses to take her seriously.
 He looks for ways to distract her from her cabaret dreams — first, with Louise (Bianca Leigh), a chaperone meant to keep Mary’s chaos in check.
 This doesn’t work, as Mary nearly bullies her chaperone to tears and reminds her husband that she once threw Louise down a flight of stairs.

 When Louise’s interventions fail, Abe arranges for Mary to take acting lessons, but she finds a way to sabotage this plan as well, as she falls in love with her handsome acting teacher (James Scully) and struggles her way through monologues from “The Tempest” with a comically bad Scottish accent.
 The President has plenty of his own issues, too, as we learn that he is hiding his true sexuality and is distracted by a young assistant (Tony Macht), who he often calls into the Oval Office for private ‘meetings.’
 Ricamora plays Lincoln like you’ve never seen him before — still stately and devoted to his work, but with several added layers of rage, lust and inner turmoil that come to surface in some of the play’s most hilarious moments.